-So if you have chronic constipation and you’re desperate for relief, give this one a go.
+So if you have chronic constipation and you’re desperate for some immediate relief, give this one a go.
 It will definitely do the trick.
 Simply take a dessert spoon of castor oil on an empty stomach.
 Because it doesn’t taste the best, you can have it with some orange juice or apple juice if you like to get it down.
 But make sure you only use this remedy if you’re going to be at home or close to a toilet.
 We can't stress this enough.
 (And you might want to make sure it’s a sound proof toilet as well!)
 Within a few hours you’ll find yourself enjoying some much needed and welcome relief.
 And also remember that even though this treatment is considered safe, it’s only a quick fix solution and should not be used for extended periods.

 Black strap molasses and honey are both very good remedies for constipation and for increasing your energy.
-They're well-known for their “laxative effect”, due in part to the high levels of magnesium they contain.
+They are well-known for their “laxative effect”, due in part to the high levels of magnesium they contain.
 Use both of these together by taking a tablespoon of black strap molasses and one teaspoon of raw manuka honey before each meal.
 If you do find these foods too sweet and have trouble eating them straight off the spoon, just add both to a nice warm glass of almond milk.
 This treatment is also safe to use during pregnancy and for kids and even toddlers too, by the way.
 So be sure to use it as often as you like to stay regular.
 It really does work a treat!

 Having your normal cup of tea or coffee first thing in the morning can work wonders for keeping you regular.
 Both contain caffeine, which is a natural stimulant for the digestive system and is renowned for getting things moving down below.
 However, tea and coffee aren’t much use if you’re badly constipated and looking for quick relief.
 But they are very useful if you’re looking for a simple and easy way to stay regular.
 Once again, pregnant women can use this remedy but no more than one cup a day is usually recommended.